 The year following their marriage found the little family on the ship Humboldt headed for New York out of Bremen.
 They landed on May 27, 1867.
 They probably went straight to Wheatland where his older brother, Henry, had lived for a dozen years or so as well as their sister Wilhelmine (wife of J. Georg Schneider).
 In America he became known as Louis C., with the “C.” understood as standing for “Charles.”
 He was called Charley at times.

-I have yet to determine when he moved to his own farm, but it lay just over the county line in the Springfield Township of Cedar County (Section 24, totaling 180 acres).
+After renting land for a while, he purchased the so-called “Cambridge Farm” in the Springfield Township of Cedar County (Section 24, totaling 180 acres).
 He and Katherine were to have 12 more children in this country.
 Their birthplace is commonly listed as Big Rock, Iowa–a very small community that was nearer to the farm than Wheatland.
-The family was sometimes called the “Cambridge Riedesels” after a nearby small town by that name that disappeared long ago.
+The family was sometimes called the “Cambridge Riedesels.”